angelicacosta/Robot-Problem/README.md

 The Robot Problem: A first requirements specification - source code file robot.py

-This solution is based in the "Find the number of islands | Set 1 (Using DFS)" that can be found in https://www.geeksforgeeks.org/find-number-of-islands/
+This solution is based on "Find the number of islands | Set 1 (Using DFS)" that can be found in https://www.geeksforgeeks.org/find-number-of-islands/

 ## Getting Started